Start your visit in Galway City

 Clifden and Connemara

 Known as the capital of Connemara, Clifden is a jumping-off point for plenty of the region’s riches, with many highlights of a visit to the west within an hour of the seaside town.

 With its beguiling bogland and a rugged landscape coated in soft moss and peat, Derrigimlagh has been captivating ramblers and visitors for thousands of years.

 Take a relaxing stroll around the 5km long Derrigimlagh Loop Walk and discover the site of the first ever transatlantic flight that crash landed in the bog in 1919.
 The pilot’s miraculous feat and survival is marked by a large, striking white obelisk that watches over the land around it.
-The flat walking loop works its way through the bog with The Twelve Pins in the distance and takes roughly two or three hours to complete.
+The flat walking loop works its way through the bog with The Twelve Pins in the distance and takes roughly two hours to complete.

-Kylemore has a fascinating history, it was built in 1868 as a private home for Mitchell Henry, a London eye surgeon turned Galway politician, and his family.
-After the tragic death of Mitchell's wife, Kylemore was sold to the Duke and Duchess of Manchester but in 1920, a group of Irish Benedictine nuns made it their home and still live there today.
+Kylemore Abbey has a fascinating history.
+It was built in 1868 as a private home for Mitchell Henry, a London eye surgeon turned Galway politician, and his family.
+After the tragic death of Mitchell's wife, Kylemore was sold to the Duke and Duchess of Manchester, but in 1920 a group of Irish Benedictine nuns made it their home and still live there today.

 People flock to Kylemore Abbey from far and wide to bask in the peaceful solitude: the main building is a magnificent structure, reflected beautifully in the water.
 You can take a fascinating tour of the abbey and its impressive interiors.